 The Occupation of Shahr-e Sukhteh’s Inhabitants

-Experts, after a lot of research, understood that one of the reasons that make this Iranian city famous is that majority of people were experts in occupations like mosaic arts, weaving, pottery, gold smiting, wickerwork, farming, metalworking, animal husbandry, architecture, fishing, jewelry making, and management.
+Experts, after a lot of research, understood that one of the reasons that make this Iranian city famous is that the majority of people were experts in occupations like mosaic arts, weaving, pottery, gold smiting, wickerwork, farming, metalworking, animal husbandry, architecture, fishing, jewelry making, and management.

-Shahr-e sukhteh, a City with Global Reputation
+Shahr-e sukhteh, a City with a Global Reputation

 People who lived in this city were such experts in art and industry that they had a global reputation even after centuries.
 According to documents, they traded with Turkmenistan (ترکمنستان) and Dare-Punjab (دره پنجاب).